Are you married yet? It would make your auto insurer happy if you were.

 In addition to young singles, older widows and divorced people also see higher rates.
 In fact, with some insurers, a widow could see her rates increase by as much as 226 percent following the death of her spouse, according to a study by the Consumer Federation of America.

 The CFA studied six insurers in 10 major cities, using a hypothetical 30-year old, safe, female driver.
-When the driver’s age was increased to 50, a widow still paid more than a 50-year old married woman, showing that it’s marital status that drives the disparity.
+When the driver’s age was increased to 50, a widow still paid more than a 50-year old married woman.
+This shows that it’s marital status that drives the disparity.

-To Hunter of the CFA, it’s another way insurers charge more to groups of people who are least able to afford it.
+It’s another way insurers charge more to groups of people who can’t afford it.

 All just a marketing strategy?